antoniaelek/fantasy-premier-league/README.md

 Points Per Cost scatter plot visualizes relationship between each player's price and their average points gain.
 Blue circles on the plot are goalkeepers, orange ones are defenders, midfielders are in green and forwards are red circles.
 Larger circle means you get better value for your money.
 It is also possible to filter plot by a certain position, for better visibility.

 ![points-per-cost](https://raw.githubusercontent.com/antoniaelek/antoniaelek.github.io/master/images/fpl-points-per-cost.png)

-All still rather basic right now, however I will be pushing more contents with new features as I go along.